 The department admits students once a year to begin their course work in the fall semester; therefore, it is recommended that interested applicants meet with a member of the college's Student Services and Advising Center during the Fall semester prior to the application deadline.
 Admission to the department is competitive and is not guaranteed.
-Admission will be offered based on space availability to those applicants judged by the Department Faculty Committee to have the greatest potential for successful completion of the program.
+Admission will be offered based on space availability to those applicants judged by the Department faculty committee to have the greatest potential for successful program completion.